YingLv1106/CAINet/README.md

 # CAINet
-This is a multimodal semantic segmentation method, named CAINet: Context-Aware Interaction Network for RGB-T Semantic Segmentation.
+This project provides the code and results for "CAINet: Context-Aware Interaction Network for RGB-T Semantic Segmentation", IEEE MM, 2023.

 The code will be coming soon.